Rudrani-Mukherjee/RAESA/README.md

 <div id="site-footer"></div>
 ```

-`assets/js/main.js` reads `site-config.json` on load and builds the header, nav
+`assets/js/main.js` reads `site-config.json` on load and builds the header,
-(including the "Committee" dropdown), footer, and any `[data-widget]` /
+nav (including the "Committee" and "Past Conf." dropdowns), footer, and any
-`[data-field]` elements on the page automatically.
+`[data-widget]` / `[data-field]` elements on the page automatically.

 **Practical effect:** when the conference dates change, a new deadline is
-added, the email changes, or a nav link is renamed — you edit `site-config.json`
+added, the email changes, or a nav link is renamed — edit `site-config.json`
-once, and all 45 pages update instantly.
-You never touch page HTML for that.
+once, and every page updates instantly.
+Page HTML never needs to change for that.

 ## Dynamic widgets available on any page